-- After transitioning to software engineering, I did a bunch of freelancing.
-While it was profitable, I could never get enough work to support myself and eventually had to quit.
+- I tried my hand at freelancing after I'd transitioned to software engineering.
+Freelancing was profitable, but I could never get enough work to support myself and eventually I had to quit.

 - I got fired from my first dev job.
 Not because I was a bad dev, but because I had picked a horrible company to work for.
 They were getting sued by their clients and went out of business shortly thereafter.